Jacobkklon/Jacobkklon/README.md

-### Hi there 👋 My name is Jacob and I'm a passionate young professional interested in programming and data science!
+### Hi there 👋 My name is Jacob and I'm a passionate young professional interested in data!

 ✨ I love operations research, novel problems with creative solutions, statistics, probability, and automation and control of large physical systems.
 Please take a look at my pinned projects below to get an idea of my experience!